MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data.md

 Azure AI Search can index Markdown documents and arrays in Azure Blob Storage using an [indexer](search-indexer-overview.md) that knows how to read Markdown data.

-This tutorial shows you to index Markdown files.
+This tutorial shows you to index Markdown files indexed using the `oneToMany` Markdown parsing mode.
 It uses a REST client and the [Search REST APIs](/rest/api/searchservice/) to perform the following tasks:

 > [!div class="checklist"]
 > + Set up sample data and configure an `azureblob` data source